fooinha/nginx-json-log/README.md

 For HTTP logging, if kafka output is used the value from $request_id nginx variable will be used to set kafka's message id.

 The $request_id is only available for nginx (>=1.11.0).

-#### Log HTTP Bad Requests

-Nginx will short circuit response if the client sends a Bad Request.
-In that case, the log handler will not be run.

-In order to, capture and log these requests we can define at server level, a format and output location for this requests.

-The directives json_err_log_* (same suffixes as the directives for location logging), should be used for this case.

-Additionally, the variable $http_json_err_log_req will be set with a base64 encodede string for the data sent from the client, until the limit set by **http_json_log_req_body_limit** is reached.

 #### Example Configuration